sphinx-doc/sphinx/doc/usage/restructuredtext/domains.rst

          Run a module as a script.

-   The directive will create cross-reference targets for the given options, referencable by :rst:role:`option` (in the example case, you'd use something like ``:option:`dest_dir```, ``:option:`-m```, or ``:option:`--module```).
+   The directive will create cross-reference targets for the given options, referenceable by :rst:role:`option` (in the example case, you'd use something like ``:option:`dest_dir```, ``:option:`-m```, or ``:option:`--module```).

    ``cmdoption`` directive is a deprecated alias for the ``option`` directive.